mac-can/mac-can.github.io/_pages/wrapper/api/canapi-v3.md

 ### CAN API V1

 What works on microcontrollers should also work on PC.
-So I started to use this interface definition as a wrapper specification for different CAN devices from various vendors: e.g. for IXXAT, PEAK, Vector, Kvaser, and also for Linux-CAN (aka SocketCAN).
+The interface definition was then used as a wrapper specification for different CAN devices from various vendors: e.g. for IXXAT, PEAK, Vector, Kvaser, and also for Linux-CAN (aka SocketCAN).

 ### CAN API V2

 Dealing around with 14 virtual Basic-CAN messages boxes and a FIFO upon a virtual Full-CAN message box was a little bit over-engineered and error-prone.
-So I optimized the interface definition to have an easy to use API following an _init-start-read-write-stop-exit_ pattern.
+Version 2 optimized the interface definition to have an easy to use API following an _init-start-read-write-stop-exit_ pattern.

 ### CAN API V3